 The 21st century is an exciting time for gifted education teachers.
 With the recognition of multiple forms of intelligence and advancements in gender equality, talented students have more opportunities today than ever before.
 A master’s in gifted education online prepares you for an instrumental role in the development of exceptional students’ abilities.
 According to Payscale, gifted teachers bring home more $45,000 each year.
 The U.S. Bureau of Labor Statistics projects a 10% increase in employment for instructional coordinators, including 16,500 new positions.

-Online Master's in Gifted & Talented Education Degree Program Ranking Guidelines
+Online Master’s in Gifted and Talented Education Degree Program Ranking Guidelines

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

-The Best Online Master's in Gifted & Talented Education Programs
+The Best Online Master’s in Gifted and Talented Education Programs